SeabassTheFish03/AlgosNotes/Design Techniques/Brute Force.md

 			shortest = shortest min distance(points[i], points[j])
 	shortest
 ```
 *Note: Scala allows min to be an infix operator.
 In this case, it means to take the minimum of shortest and the distance between the two focused points.
-It saves us an if statement in code, even if there is still one under the hood*
+This provides a readable way to write maxes and mins*

 Our **traveler** is a little bit smarter than in previous examples, but only so that it avoids doing the same computation more than once.
 Rather than checking every point in the array against the focused point at `i`, it instead looks only the subsequent ones.
 A comparison between `i` and a point earlier in the array would have already been done is a previous iteration of the loop, where the previous point was `i` and the current point was `j`.